The deadline to register to vote is 15 days before an election.

 - You may pre-register to vote if you are 16 or 17 years old.
 You will automatically be registered to vote on your 18th birthday

-- You have not been judged by a court to be mentally incompetent to register and vote
+- You have not been found mentally incompetent by a court of law

 - You will need to re-register to vote when: